 These symptoms occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your lower jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve all TMJ disorders completely and treatment may take time and your cooperation to be effective.
-Dr. Dachowski, Dr. Sock, Dr. Daly and Dr. Holewa can help you have a healthier, more comfortable jaw.
+Dr. Sock and Dr. Dachowski can help you have a healthier, more comfortable jaw.

 Trouble with your jaw?